-The Audit Committee has three members, Don Goulding, Roland Grain and Michael Keiller.
-The CFO and external auditors attend meetings by invitation.
+The Audit Committee has two members, Michael Keiller as Chairman and Roland Grain.
+The Finance Director and external auditors attend meetings by invitation.

 The remit of the Committee is to review:

 - the appointment and performance of the external auditors - the independence of the auditors - remuneration for both audit and non-audit work and nature and scope of the audit with the external auditors - the interim or final financial report and accounts - the external auditor's management letter and management's responses - the systems of risk management and internal controls - operating, financial and accounting policies and practices, and - to make related recommendations to the Board.